 The best piece of advice here is to remember your prospects and leads are being reached through a social media marketing campaign.
 This means that there is a lot of other noise going on in their newsfeed and in their inboxes.
 Plus, they are incredibly busy and may not remember conversations taking place during their coffee break.

 We always recommend ending your messages with a clear action item for your prospect.
-This action item should help you initiate the next step, which could be as simple as asking a question or as direct as sharing a calendar link.
+This action item should help you initiate the next step, which could be as simple as asking a question or as direct as requesting a time to meet.

 When in doubt, use a simple sentence.
 Here are some real examples: